marginaltech/marginaltech.github.io/index.md

 need is someone who can design and deliver technical solutions that are effective, proportionate and sustainable.

-The business models of big consultancies and tech firms won't tolerate simply meeting clients' needs.
+The business models of big consultancies and tech firms won't tolerate simply addressing clients' needs.
 They need to upsell grand visions and fever dreams.
 I became an independent consultant to do work that was more meaningful, to both me and my clients.